7DSMeliodas/Userbot/README.md

 Create a new .env file (as .env.sample)

-Install requirements: pip install -r requirements.txt
+Install requirements: pip3 install -r requirements.txt

 Execute with python3 -m pyrobot